-What is Dokha?
+What is Dokha Tobacco?

 What is Dokha?
 I hear you asking.
 Very popular in the Middle East for many decades and colloquially known as ‘Dook’.
 Dokha originated in Gilaki in northern Iran in the 1400s.
 It was smoked originally by sailors simply because it was perfect for using at sea.
 Over the next hundred years or so, the use of Dokha tobacco spread and became especially more popular in the Middle East.

-What is Dokha Made From?
+What is Dokha made from?

 Our Dokha is the pure, natural and original tender leaf Arabic tobacco.
 Unlike most tobaccos, Dokha is not fire cured and cut, but dried in the arid desert region from which it came.
 It’s finely ground in a timely delicate manner to preserve the content of the tobacco, i’ts strength, freshness and pure flavour.